 ASC’s Intern-Educator (IE) Program attracts the best high-school students in the valley.
 IEs are trained in science topics, education, working with youth, and general social-emotional life skills.
 IEs help with program logistics and delivery, and are also tasked with developing new science activities for youth.
 Our IEs are paid for their work, and are an integral part of delivering our programs in addition to the valuable education and experience that they receive.

-The 2018 Intern-Educator class will be the largest ever, with 9 IEs, including 4 returning from 2017, which speaks to the high quality of the program.
+The 2019 Intern-Educator class was the largest ever, with 14 IEs, including 4 returning from 2018, which speaks to the high quality of the program.

 The IEs receive multiple benefits from this program: